tearflake/symbolprose/docs/symbolprose.md

 )
 ```

-We used a variable `X` as a helper to show that `(MID ...)` clause can hold more than one instruction in a sequence.
+We used a variable `X` as a helper to show that `(INSTR ...)` clause can hold more than one instruction in a sequence.

 #### test condition